Madgeniusblink/react-boilerplate-webapp/readme.md

 # Git Commands

-Git init - Create a new git repo
+Git init - Create a new git repo <br>
-Git status - view the changes to your project code
+Git status - view the changes to your project code <br>
-Git add - Add files to staging
+Git add - Add files to staging <br>
-Git commit - creates a new commit with files from staging area Git log - view recent commits
+Git commit - creates a new commit with files from staging area <br>
+Git log - view recent commits <br>

 // Start with firebase.